mortent/enhancements/keps/sig-node/4815-dra-partitionable-devices/README.md

   CapacityPool string
 }

+type CapacityPoolMixinRef struct {
+  // +required
+  Name string
+}

 // MixinCapacityConsumedRef defines a reference from a mixin
-// to a capacity in an undefined pool.
+// to a capacity in an unspecified pool.
 This allows the same
 // mixin to be used across multiple pools since the pool is
 // defined when the mixin is referenced from the device. type MixinCapacityConsumedRef struct {